85th Annual International Conference

 If you are submitting for My Favorite Assignment and/or How Do You Teach Diversity, you will NOT upload to Pathable, and instead, upload directly within your ABC submission.
 You must upload your presentation and transcript by October 9.

-Consider providing a transcript (in a Word doc format) with your presentation so that your content is accessible to all attendees.
+Consider providing a transcript (in a Word doc format) with your presentation so your content is accessible to all attendees.
+You may also upload other handouts.

 If you are submitting for My Favorite Assignment and/or How Do You Teach Diversity, you will NOT upload to Pathable, and instead, upload directly within your ABC submission.
 You must upload your presentation and transcript by October 9.
 You will receive more information via email.